zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Bert says, “That sounds terrible.
 I hope I don’t ha ve food allergies.
 I would have to restrict my diet.”
 “To restrict (restrict) your diet (diet)” means to avoid certain kinds of food or to limit how much food you eat, es pecially in response to some sort of medical condition.
 If you are gaining too m uch weight and that is causing physical or health problems, you may have to restri ct your diet – avoid, say, bread and pasta and candies and cookies, or change how much you eat at every meal.

 The doctor says, “Other people have seasonal allerg ies to pollen from trees, grasses, and weeds.”
-“Seasonal” (seasonal) refers t o the four seasons of the year – winter, spring, summer, and fall.
+“Seasonal” (seasonal) refers to the four seasons of the year – winter, spring, summer, and fall.
 “Seasonal allergies” are allergies that bother you only during certain times of the year.
 T hese are often related to “pollen” (pollen).
 Pollen is a small substance – a “powder,” we would call it – that is produced within the flower of a plant.

 Pollen is part of a plant’s reproductive cycle.
 It’ s how the plant spreads, how you get new plants from that same plant.
 Well, pollen, when you breathe it in, can